 Black bat flower, Tacca chantrieri

-In painting, black is the darkest hue, achieved by bringing any color to its darkest value.
+In painting, black is the deepest hue, achieved by bringing any color to its darkest value.
 Black gives structure to a composition, creating the illusion of depth by drawing the eye.
-And in the garden, black (or almost black) flowers perform the same function, placing other colors in dramatic contrast while adding volume to the composition.
-I’m already planning gardens for my clients for next spring.
-And, included in many are a whole host of these elegant plants into my plans just to pump up the volume.
+And in the garden, black (or almost black) flowers stand out, placing other colors in dramatic contrast while adding visual weight to the overall design.
+I often incorporate a few of these elegant plants into my plans just to pump up the volume.

 By black, of course, I mean more of a deep purple or bluish-black since growers have yet to cultivate a pure black flower.
 These days, you can find these hues in foliage as well as flowers.
-Depending on the garden size, I’ll create drifts of same variety dark-hued plants of the same variety for impact and continuity in the garden, repeating the groupings to lead the eye through the space.
-Black plants give elegance to my compositions, providing a restful spot amidst all the color and textures of the garden.
+Depending on the garden size, I’ll create drifts of same variety dark-hued plants for impact, using repeated groupings to draw the eye.
+Black plants bring sophistication to my compositions, while providing a restful spot amidst all the other textures and colors.

 Here are ten of my favorite plants with almost-black flowers and purply-black foliage.

 Hellebore ‘Onyx Odyssey’